-Claimant sustained a compensable injury on (Date of Injury), when a ladder slipped, and he fell approximately one and one half stories to the ground.
-His medical treatment included a pain management program.
-Petitioner requested approval of an additional 80 hours of pain management.
-The IRO doctor, who is board certified in pain management, upheld the previous denials, and Petitioner appealed.
+Claimant sustained a compensable injury on (Date of Injury) when a two by four board fell onto his left shoulder and back.
+Injury 1 of (City) requested pre-authorization for 80 hours of chronic pain management.
+The IRO doctor upheld the previous denials, and Injury 1 appealed.

 Texas Labor Code Section 408.021 provides that an employee who sustains a compensable injury is entitled to all health care reasonably required by the nature of the injury as and when needed.
 Health care reasonably required is further defined in Texas Labor Code Section 401.011 (22a) as health care that is clinically appropriate and considered effective for the injured employee's injury and provided in accordance with best practices consistent with evidence based medicine or, if evidence based medicine is not available, then generally accepted standards of medical practice recognized in the medical community.
 Health care under the Texas Workers' Compensation system must be consistent with evidence based medicine if that evidence is available.
 Evidence based medicine is further defined in Texas Labor Code Section 401.011 (18a) to be the use of the current best quality scientific and medical evidence formulated from credible scientific studies, including peer-reviewed medical literature and other current scientifically based texts and treatment and practice guidelines.
-The Commissioner of the
+The Commissioner of the Division of Workers' Compensation is required to adopt treatment guidelines that are evidence-based, scientifically valid, outcome-focused and designed to reduce excessive or inappropriate medical care while safeguarding necessary medical care.
+Texas Labor Code Section 413.011(e)

-Division of Workers' Compensation is required to adopt treatment guidelines that are evidencebased, scientifically valid, outcome-focused and designed to reduce excessive or inappropriate medical care while safeguarding necessary medical care.
-Texas Labor Code Section 413.011(e).
 Medical services consistent with the medical policies and fee guidelines adopted by the commissioner are presumed reasonable in accordance with Texas Labor Code Section 413.017(1).

 In accordance with the above statutory guidance, the Division of Workers' Compensation has adopted treatment guidelines by Division Rule 137.100.
 This rule directs health care providers to provide treatment in accordance with the current edition of the Official Disability Guidelines (ODG), and such treatment is presumed to be health care reasonably required as defined in the Texas Labor Code.
 Thus, the focus of any health care dispute starts with the health care set out in the ODG.
-Also, in accordance with Division Rule 133.308 (t), "A decision issued by an IRO is not considered an agency decision and neither the Department nor the Division is considered a party to an appeal.
+Also, in accordance with Division Rule 133.308 (t), "A decision issued by an IRO is not considered an agency decision and neither the Department nor the Division are considered parties to an appeal.
 In a Contested Case Hearing (CCH), the party appealing the IRO decision has the burden of overcoming the decision issued by an IRO by a preponderance of evidence-based medical evidence."

-The ODG provides the following criteria for use of a pain management program:
+The ODG provides the following predictors of success and failure for participation in a multidisciplinary pain program: